 Medical Library Association (MLA), is a nonprofit, educational organization with health sciences information professional members worldwide.
 Founded in 1898, MLA provides lifelong educational opportunities, supports a knowledgebase of health information research, and works with a global network of partners to promote the importance of quality information for improved health to the health care community and the public.
-The About MLA page provides details on its leaders, its organization, and its history.
+The About MLA pages provide details on our leaders, our organization, and our history.

 National Library of Medicine (NLM) is the largest medical library in the United States and is part of the federal government.
 It is located in Bethesda, MD, as part of the National Institutes of Health.
 It is known for supporting health sciences libraries through systems such as MEDLINE, DOCLINE, and SERHOLD as well as for its futuristic programs and training fellowships.

-Panels are appointed to serve as peer-review and evaluation boards for MLA′s publication and credentialing programs.
+Panels are occasionally appointed to serve as peer-review and evaluation boards for MLA′s publication and credentialing programs.